Environmental impacts of animal agriculture: Food production efficiency

 About 85% of the world's soybean crop is processed into meal and vegetable oil, and virtually all of that meal is used in animal feed.
 Approximately 6% of soybeans are used directly as human food, mostly in Asia.

-For every 100 kilograms of food made for humans from crops, 37 kilograms byproducts unsuitable for direct human consumption are generated.
+For every 100 kilograms of food made for humans from crops, 37 kilograms of byproducts unsuitable for direct human consumption are generated.
 Many countries then repurpose these human-inedible crop byproducts as livestock feed for cattle.
 Raising animals for human consumption accounts for approximately 40% of total agricultural output in industrialized nations.
 Moreover, the efficiency of meat production varies depending on the specific production system, as well as the type of feed.
 It may require anywhere from 0.9 and 7.9 kilograms of grain to produce 1 kilogram of beef, between 0.1 to 4.3 kilograms of grain to produce 1 kilogram of pork, and 0 to 3.5 kilograms of grains to produce 1 kilogram of chicken.

 Field of crops for animal consumption.
 These fields occupy a large amount of land.
 This limits the land available for local people to grow crops for their own consumption.

-FAO estimates, however, that about 2 thirds of the pasture area used by livestock is not convertible to crop-land.
+FAO estimates, however, that about two thirds of the pasture area used by livestock is not convertible to crop-land.

 Major corporations purchase land in different developing nations in Latin America and Asia to support large-scale production of animal feed crops, mainly corn and soybeans.
 This practice reduces the amount of land available for growing crops that are fit for human consumption in these countries, putting the local population at risk of food security.

 According to a study conducted in Jiangsu, China, individuals with higher incomes tend to consume more food than those with lower incomes and larger families.
 Consequently, it is unlikely that those employed in animal feed production in these regions do not consume the animals that eat the crops they produce.
-The lack of space for growing crops for consumption, coupled with the need to feed larger families, only exacerbates their food insecurity.
+The lack of space for growing crops for consumption, coupled with the need to feed larger families, only exacerbates their risk of losing food security.

 According to FAO, crop-residues and by-products account for 24% of the total dry matter intake of the global livestock sector.
 A 2018 study found that, "Currently, 70% of the feedstock used in the Dutch feed industry originates from the food processing industry."
 Examples of grain-based waste conversion in the United States include feeding livestock the distillers grains (with solubles) remaining from ethanol production.
 For the marketing year 2009–2010, dried distillers grains used as livestock feed (and residual) in the US was estimated at 25.5 million metric tons.
 Examples of waste roughages include straw from barley and wheat crops (edible especially to large-ruminant breeding stock when on maintenance diets), and corn stover.